Skip to main content

 Emphasis

-Emphasis is on: simulation, design and development of new detector systems; new readout methods that enhance the signal quality for x-ray image generation; designs of novel imaging geometries; algorithms that compensate for the physical properties of the detection system to improve the clinical reliability of the image (reconstruction algorithms); and approaches to radiation dose reduction, especially in CT.
-Of interest are diagnostic image enhancements via photon counting, dual energy, and new applications of cone-beam tomography.
+The emphasis is on: simulation, design and development of new x-ray sources and detector systems for imaging; new readout methods that enhance the signal quality for x-ray image generation; designs of novel imaging geometries for dedicated, general or multi-purpose imaging; algorithms that compensate for the physical properties of the detection system to improve the clinical reliability of the image (reconstruction algorithms); and approaches to radiation dose reduction, especially in CT.
+Of interest are diagnostic image enhancements via energy sensitive photon counting, dual/multi energy imaging and quantification, and new applications of cone-beam tomography.

 Relevance

-The emphasized topics are meant to lead toward: improved clinical (CT, mammography) cameras or new camera geometries; new signal-processing and image-generation algorithms; corrections for image artifacts for enhanced reliability of clinical images; studies of x-ray physics to estimate absorbed energy of diagnostic scans; and methods of visualizing or measuring therapy doses.
-Investigating the associated dosimetry estimations help to decrease the risk of diagnostic and therapy techniques.
+The emphasized topics are meant to lead toward: improved clinical CT and planar x-ray (e.g. mammography) systems or new camera geometries; new signal-processing and image-generation algorithms; corrections for image artifacts for enhanced reliability of clinical images; studies of x-ray physics to estimate absorbed energy of diagnostic scans; and methods of visualizing or measuring therapy doses.
+Investigating the associated dosimetry estimations helps to decrease the risk of diagnostic and therapy techniques.

-• evaluation of new semiconductor detectors and scintillators
+• evaluation of new semiconductor, scintillation and other novel radiation detectors

 • reconstruction algorithms for CT and cone-beam geometry

-• advances of photon counting or dual energy in CT
+• advances of photon counting or dual/multi-energy in CT

 • techniques for improved image spatial resolution and sensitivity